Creating a New Kind of Doctor

 Make an Appointment Give Faculty Students Alumni Directory

-In the Hematology and Medical Oncology Fellowship, trainees complete a three-year curriculum that features scheduled didactic sessions (four or more per week), including basic science, grand rounds and clinical case conferences.
+In the Hematology and Medical Oncology Fellowship, trainees complete a three-year curriculum that includes scheduled didactic sessions, journal club, clinical case conferences and bedside teaching.

 Competencies & Requirements

-The curriculum integrates the Accreditation Council for Graduate Medical Education competencies (patient care, procedural skills, medical knowledge, practice-based learning, interpersonal and communication skills, professionalism and system-based learning practices).
-In year 2, fellows will have an opportunity to conduct a cancer-related project in translational science, cancer prevention, health services or clinical research.
-During the three-year curriculum, the following requirements for fellows are outlined by the ACGME:
+The curriculum follows the Accreditation Council for Graduate Medical Education competencies (patient care, procedural skills, medical knowledge, practice-based learning, interpersonal and communication skills, professionalism and system-based learning practices).
+Fellows will participate in cancer-related research, including translational, quality improvement, clinical trials, cancer prevention and health services opportunities.
+Rotations are four-week blocks.

 Year 1

-• Inpatient hematology and oncology consult at Dell Seton Medical Center (6 months).
+• Inpatient hematology and oncology consult at Dell Seton Medical Center (4 blocks)

 Year 2

-• Diagnostic oncology at Dell Seton Medical Center (0.5 month).
+• Inpatient hematology and oncology consult at Dell Seton Medical Center (2 blocks)

 Year 3